What Are Probiotics?

 There are various probiotic benefits.
 Probiotic supplements aid in digestion, help keep the digestive system healthy and enhance nutrient absorption.
 Probiotics also help the body detox from toxins found in your environment and also help stimulate regular bowel movements.

 When you first begin taking probiotics, you may experience increased flatulence, bloating and rumbling; however, this is quite normal.
 These symptoms mean the pH levels in the digestive tract are changing.
 As more beneficial bacteria is established in the intestines, the pH level changes.
 These symptoms will diminish within a week or two as the pH levels readjust.

 How Can We Help?

-Our integrative practitioners specializing in digestive health provide a comprehensive root cause analysis of your digestive issues.
-They can prescribe the correct strain of probiotics that will be most beneficial for your digestive health.
-It is also essential to eat a diet rich in nutrients while taking your supplements.
+Our clinicians specialize in gastrointestinal disease treatment using a holistic approach with a focus on addressing the root causes of your digestive issues.
+They help recommend the best probiotics that will be most beneficial for your digestive health.
+It is also essential to eat a diet rich in nutrients while taking your probiotic supplements.